AIdotyam/MD/README.md

 # Use Cases:

-**Death Detection**:

-• **Shooting**: Farmers can use the app to upload or take pictures of the chicken coop directly through the camera.
+• **Image Scan**: Farmers can use the app to upload or take pictures of the chicken coop directly through the camera.

-• **AI analysis**: The AI system analyzes the uploaded images to detect the presence of dead chickens.
+• **AI Analysis**: The AI system analyzes the uploaded images to detect the presence of dead chickens.

-• **Notifications**: AI automatically sends notifications to farmers to take immediate action on chickens that are detected dead.
+• **Notifications**: Cloud server automatically sends notifications to farmers to take immediate action on chickens that are detected dead.

-• **Integration to Dashboard**: The results of AI analysis, including dead chicken data, will be saved and displayed on the dashboard.
-This dashboard provides detailed information about the scanned data to assist farmers in monitoring the health of chickens comprehensively.
+• **Dashboard**: The results of AI analysis, including dead chicken data, will be saved and displayed on the dashboard.
+This dashboard provides detailed information about the scanned data to assist farmers in monitoring the health of chickens.

 # Screenshots

 <p align="center">
 <img src="https://github.com/user-attachments/assets/c11a06ef-7c84-4c9c-beb5-5b2630fd6d32" width="200">
 <img src="https://github.com/user-attachments/assets/e31d60ed-b209-4630-90dd-d4308e3de121" width="200">